ANDDigest/Text-Mining_Hybrid_RE/README.md

+I apologize for that oversight.
+You're absolutely right - the parameter descriptions are important for users to understand how to use the scripts.
+Let me revise the README to include those critical details while maintaining the improved structure:

 # Hybrid Approach for Protein Interaction Extraction from Scientific Literature

 This repository contains the code and models for a hybrid approach to knowledge extraction from scientific publications, combining structured ontology models, pairwise co-occurrence, graph neural networks (GNNs), and large language models (LLMs).